mobie/mobie.github.io/specs/mobie_spec.md

 		- `resolution3dView`: Resolution used for the 3d viewer, in physical units.
 Only relevant if 'showSelectedSegmentsIn3d' is true.
 Will be determined automatically if not specified.
 Contains a list of numbers.
 		- `scatterPlotAxes`: The names of columns which should be used for the scatter plot.
 Contains a list of strings.
 		- `selectedSegmentIds`: List of selected segment ids.
 Contains a list of strings.
 		- `showScatterPlot`: Whether to show the scatter plot.
+The default is 'false', i.e. if this property is not present the scatter plot should not be shown.
 		- `showSelectedSegmentsIn3d`: Whether to show the selected segments in the 3d viewer.
 		- `sources`: The segmentation sources that are part of this display group.
 Contains a list of strings.
 		- `tables`: Additional tables to load.
 If present, the default table will always be loaded and should not be specified here.
 Contains a list of strings.